 So we can chunk up the ladder of abstraction to the big picture or we can chunk down to the specifics.
 Each rung or level on the ladder is at a different level of specificity that represents a different class or category.
 The Hierarchy of Ideas model (Tad James) illustrates how the process of chunking works.

-In figure 1 if we start at the level of transportation then to chunk up we ask, "What is transportation an example of?"
+In figure 1 (adapted from Tad James) if we start at the level of transportation then to chunk up we ask, "What is transportation an example of?"
 This gives us the category of movement.
 We repeat the process to chunk up to 'energy'.
 Your answers may be different to mine but that is the nature of mind.